HOME

 Sweet Fanny Adams

 Few people today who have heard the phrase ‘Sweet Fanny Adams’ (often wrongly vulgarised to Sweet FA) are likely to know that its origins were based around a horrific murder, let alone that this murder occurred in Alton in the Wey Valley.
 On Saturday 24th August 1867 an 8 year old Hampshire girl Fanny Adams (1859 - 1867) was playing with two other children in Flood Meadow only 400 yards (365 metres) away from her home in Tan House Lane.
 Her mother, Harriet Adams, had no reason to suspect that the children were in any danger, and certainly not from a passing solicitor’s clerk who worked locally.
 What drove the 29 year old Frederick Baker to murder little Fanny was never publicised, however the extreme violence Baker used paralysed the whole country to such an extent that their utter disbelief was immortalised forever in the phrase, ‘Sweet Fanny Adams’.
 The victim had been decapitated and brutally mutilated, with her body parts scattered over a wide area.
-Grotesquely the phrase was popularised by sailors in the Royal Navy who on being presented with the newly introduced tinned meat said that the tins contained the remains of ‘Sweet Fanny Adams’.
+Grotesquely the phrase was popularised by sailors in the Royal Navy who in 1869 on being presented with the newly introduced tinned meat said that the tins contained the remains of ‘Sweet Fanny Adams’.

 Baker was arrested within hours still in his bloodstained clothing having coldly written in his diary: ‘killed a young girl.’
 The trial was held at Winchester Assizes in December of that year, with the jury taking a mere 15 minutes to deliver their unanimous guilty verdict.
 In front of a crowd of 5,000 angry spectators Baker was hanged outside the county prison in Winchester, the last public hanging to be held at Winchester.